How we sped up transformer inference 100x for 🤗 API customers

 To reach that bar, as Machine Learning Engineers at Hugging Face we certainly have an unfair advantage sitting in the same (virtual) offices as the 🤗 Transformers and 🤗 Tokenizers maintainers 😬.
 We are also extremely lucky for the rich partnerships we have developed through open source collaborations with hardware and cloud vendors like Intel, NVIDIA, Qualcomm, Amazon and Microsoft that enable us to tune our models x infrastructure with the latest hardware optimizations techniques.

 If you want to feel the speed on our infrastructure, start a free trial and we’ll get in touch.
-If you want to benefit from our experience optimizing inference on your own infrastructure, contact us!
-We can support your team through the 🤗 Expert Acceleration Program.
+If you want to benefit from our experience optimizing inference on your own infrastructure participate in our 🤗 Expert Acceleration Program.